 As before, the first thing to do is to click the Import / Export button within the Divi Builder, again a modal window will open up.
 This time you will need to select the tab Import.
 Now click on the Choose File button and upload the file you previously exported and click on the button “Import Divi Builder Layout”, after a few seconds your layout will be loaded.

 NOTE: If your page already contains a layout, you may need to create a backup before the file is being imported.

 As you can see importing a layout is very simple and fast.
-Next I want to show you how you can export and import an entire library.
+Next, I want to show you how you can export and import an entire library.

 IMPORT / EXPORT LIBRARY

-Many times, you will have have the need to export and import an entire library, such as the Free Divi Landing Page Layout Kit, released a few days ago by Elegant Themes.
-The landing page layout kit allows you to add to your personal library layouts specific sections and modules with which allows you to create a landing page or to use for any of your other projects.
+Many times, you will need to export and import an entire library, such as the Free Divi Landing Page Layout Kit, released a few days ago by Elegant Themes.
+The landing page layout kit allows you to add to your library layouts specific sections and modules with which allows you to create a landing page or to use for any of your other projects.
 So now let’s see how it works.

 NOTE: on this page (screenshot 5) you can view all items stored in your library.
-You can filter them by category, by type, and you can export specific layout from your library.
+You can filter them by category, by type, and you can export a specific layout from your library.